sumanshusamarora/mlflow-sklearn-classification/README.md

 *Note that user can run any of the three models with different parameters as explained below in Paramaters section by passing the parameter value after the command*
 Examples -
+* To train XGBoost model with all default values as in the original code, simply run ```python train.py --model-type XGB```
+* To train Logistic Regression model with all default values as in the original code, simply run ```python train.py --model-type LR```
 * To run a Random Forest experiment with a max depth value of 10 (max_depth default value is 8 for Random Forest), just run command '''python train.py --max-depth 10'''
 * To run a XGBoost experiment with a max depth value of 4 (max_depth default value is 1 for XGBoost), just run command '''python train.py --model-type XGB --max-depth 10'''